jcwang587/xdatbus/README.md

 [![Powered by MolecularNodes](https://img.shields.io/badge/powered%20by-MolecularNodes-blue.svg)](https://github.com/BradyAJohnston/MolecularNodes)
 [![Powered by bpy](https://img.shields.io/badge/powered%20by-bpy-blue.svg)](https://docs.blender.org/api/current/)

 This is testing functionality for visualizing the molecular dynamics trajectory with Blender.
+There is a mostly strict Python version required for compatibility with Blender.
+Please check the compatible version of Python for `bpy` to ensure there are no conflicts in your environment.

 ```bash
 pip install molecularnodes bpy